Posted on Leave a comment

 Concrete Steps Financial Entities Must Take

-To align with DORA’s requirements, financial entities should undertake the following actionable steps:
+To achieve compliance with DORA regarding ICT risk management, financial entities should take the following steps:

 Required Policies, Procedures, and Control Frameworks